Thailand warns on prices as mourners buy black garments

 "Regarding black shirts which have become more expensive, the commerce ministry has sent teams to inspect white and black clothing vendors to make sure the shirts are not being sold at prices that are too expensive," Major General Sansern Kaewkamnerd, a spokesman for the prime minister's office, told reporters on Saturday.

-Black is the color of mourning in Thailand but white, a color that symbolizes purity, is also sometimes worn.
+Black is the colour of mourning in Thailand but white, a colour that symbolises purity, is also sometimes worn.
 White is also worn by ethnic Chinese people at funerals.

 Most people in Bangkok have been wearing black since the king died and shoppers have been flooding to markets to get new clothes.